ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

 ...
 ```

-## communication with api server
+## verify
 Now, when our server is up and running, we want to communicate with it.
-To do that we will use cubectl tool.
-So lets download and install it
+To do that we will use kubectl tool.
+So let's download and install it

 ```bash
 wget -q --show-progress --https-only --timestamping \